- Focus and scope

 - Publication ethics

-Ecuadorian Journal of Science, Research and Innovation is a biannual scientific publication.
+Ecuadorian Science Journal is a biannual scientific publication.
 It is aimed at the academic community, researchers, graduates, productive sectors and, in general, the interested public.
 Its main objective is to disseminate and discuss advances in research and development in the different areas of engineering, education, administration and health through the publication of original and unpublished articles, with local or international relevance.

 Research article.
 A document that presents, specifically, the original and unpublished results of research works.